mikeshulman/narya/README.md

 | suc. n ↦ A × Covec' A n
 ]
 ```
-The two are definitionally isomorphic; the difference is that `Covec' A n` reduces when `n` is a constructor; while `Covec A n` is already a canonical type no matter what `n` is, it's just that when `n` is a constructor we know how it *behaves*.
+The two are definitionally isomorphic.
+The difference is that `Covec' A n` reduces when `n` is a constructor, while `Covec A n` is already a canonical type no matter what `n` is; it's just that when `n` is a constructor we know how it *behaves*.
 For instance, `Covec' A 2` reduces to `A × (A × ⊤)`, whereas `Covec A 2` does not reduce but we can still typecheck `(a, (b, ()))` at it.
 This sort of "recursively defined canonical type" helps maintain information about the meaning of a type, just like using a custom record type rather than a nested Σ-type; eventually we hope it will be helpful for unification and typeclass inference.

 As another example, once we have an identity type `Id` (which could be `Jd`) we can define the homotopy-theoretic tower of truncation levels:
 ```